SoftwareHeritage/swh-deposit/README.md

 ### [6] Deposit Removal

-As long as the deposit's status remains 'partial', it's possible to remove the deposit.
+As long as the deposit's status remains `partial`, it's possible to remove the deposit.

 Further query to that deposit will return a 404 response.